hh1927/hotspot/README.md

  # CUSER SIDE
      - Logo briefly shows when opening the app
              - goes away without interaction
-    - Homepage opens up to a list carousel with 4 interactable "buttons"
+    - Main page opens up to a list carousel with 4 interactable "buttons"
           EVENT: The image of the Event (Flyer) or Space with small description of the event location and time
              - when tapped, a more comprehensive description is revealed.
              - when tapped again, the description is re-concealed.